oracle-livelabs/partner-solutions/oci-observability-management-database-management/enabledbcs/enabledbcs.md

 ### Objectives

 In this lab, you will:
-* Register the DBS in Database Management Service
+* Register the DBCS in Database Management Service

 ### Prerequisites